bsappe/latin102/quiz2.md

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs. - Eurytion, whose brothers were centaurs, expected to marry Deianira. (cuius, Eurytion, masculine, singular, genitive - "possession"/relation)

 4. Nessus tried to rape Deianira.
-Hercules killed Nessus. - Nessus, who Hercules killed, tried to rape Deianira. (quae❌, Nessus, feminine, singular, nominative - subject of the clause)
+Hercules killed Nessus. - Nessus, who Hercules killed, tried to rape Deianira. (quae❌ (REVISION: quī), Nessus, masculine, singular, nominative - subject of the clause)

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood. - Nessus gave Deianira a vial of blood by which Hercules was poisoned. (quō, vial of blood, neuter, singular, ablative - ablative of agent by which Hercules was killed)

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.- In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners. (quī, the priest Busiris, masculine, singular, nominative - subject of the clause)

 7. Prometheus’ heart was devoured by an eagle.
-Hercules shot the eagle dead with his arrows. - Prometheus' heart was devoured by an eagle which Hercules shot dead with his arrows. (quem❌, eagle, masculine❌, singular, accusative - DO of the clause)
+Hercules shot the eagle dead with his arrows. - Prometheus' heart was devoured by an eagle which Hercules shot dead with his arrows. (quem (Revision: quam)❌, eagle, masculine (REVISION: feminine)❌, singular, accusative - DO of the clause)

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules. - Lycus, who was killed by Hercules, tried to kill Megara and her sons, Therimachus and Ophites. (quī, Lycus, masculine, singular, nominative - subject of the clause)